QuantumGalaxies/bandlimit/README.md

 ### Conceptual

-Gaussians are primative data types on a lattice, Sincs are the collection of maximumally localized bandlimited planewaves.
+Gaussians are primitive data types on a lattice, Sincs are the collection of maximumally localized bandlimited planewaves.
 Let the two have fun together!

 ### How to install